 Each FL insurance company has slightly different guidelines on when a 4 point inspection is required, so check with your Independent Insurance Agent.
 A newer home does not need this inspection.
 You do not need this for a renters insurance policy.

-A 4 point inspection looks at the 4 major systems (Roof, Electrical, Plumbing, HVAC) in an older home.
+A Sunshine States Best Home Inspection 4 point inspection looks at the 4 major systems (Roof, Electrical, Plumbing, HVAC) in an older home.
 An insurance company wants to know that an older home has been well maintained, and the major systems are in good working condition.
 This is not a safety inspection.
-Here is what a Sunshine State's Best Home Inspection 4 point inspection looks at:
+They are done by a licensed inspector or building contractor.